home-assistant/home-assistant.io/source/_integrations/elvia.markdown

 The integration is scheduled to be updated hourly, so there will be some delay when you see the updated data inside Home Assistant compared to [Min side](https://www.elvia.no/logg-inn/) and Elvia's mobile apps.

-If you are after instant monitoring of your consumption, you would have to use another integration, like [Tibber](/integrations/tibber/).
+If you are interested in real-time monitoring, this integration is not for you.
+In this case, you need to use a real-time metering integration like [Tibber](/integrations/tibber/).

 ## Multiple meters for a single API token